moizumi99/brainf__k_CPU/README.md

 2. On Quartus13.1, open project file "bf.qpf"
 3. Then, compile, and transfer the SOF file to DE-0
 4. Press Button[1] to reset the CPU state.
-5. You will see output on the LCD
+5. You will see output on the LCD and Tx port

 ## Limitations
 - Only tested with a few codes
 - Tested only on Ubuntu 16.04
 - Input function has never been tested.
 I will work on this
-- Program ROM is 4K byte
+- Program ROM is 16K byte
 - RAM is 4K byte